kereneck/cs50wproject1/README.md

 ### Python Flask Web Application: Book Review site

-This web application fulfills the requirements of CS50x Web Programming course on edX.
+This web application fulfills the requirements of the Harvard University CS50x Web Programming course on edX.

-The technologies used are:
+The technologies used/demonstrated are:

 * Python 3.6
 * Flask
+* SQL (PostgreSQL)
-* SQLAlchemy
+* SQLAlchemy (non-ORM)
 * Git
 * Heroku web hosting
 * HTML5
-* Jinja2
+* Jinja2 templates
+* APIs, both using an API (Goodreads) and creating an API